First coronavirus vaccines administered to health care workers in South Carolina

 In the meantime, health officials will recommend everyone continue to wear masks in public, avoid gatherings and wash their hands often.

-At least 2,500 South Carolinians per day have tested positive for COVID-19 over the past week, the highest rate of infection yet.
+At least 2,500 South Carolinians per day have tested positive for COVID-19 over the past week, the highest rate of infection yet since the state's first documented case in early March.

+Melissa Hughes, a nurse who has spent weeks running drive-through COVID-19 testing in the parking lot of Mount Pleasant’s Seacoast Church, is glad to see the vaccine rollout but doesn’t expect an immediate effect.

+Hughes, who has a compromised immune system, thinks South Carolina loosened its coronavirus restrictions too soon this summer even as people ignored public health advice and case counts soared.

 This story is developing.
 Please check back for updates.